myfavoritecolorisyou/myfavoritecolorisyou/README.us.md

 ### 📌 Key Activities

 - Development and maintenance of internal groupware systems
-- ERP design and development
+- Design and Development of Business System Templates
 - Operation and maintenance of Azure services
 - Writing and publishing on Brunch Story